watari3/GitBucket-Wiki/Setup-Jenkins-Multibranch-Pipeline-and-Organization.md

-This page shows how to setup Jenkins Multibranch Pipeline and GitBucket.
+This page shows how to setup Jenkins Multibranch Pipeline jobs and Organization folders.

 ## Prerequisite